 5 days in Portugal – Day Three Sintra

-Known for its many picturesque and colourful palaces, the charming Portuguese town of Sintra is just 25km from Lisbon and well worth a visit.
+Known for its many picturesque and colorful palaces, the charming Portuguese town of Sintra is just 25km from Lisbon and well worth a visit.

 How to Get to Sintra from Lisbon